Development of an Optimized Parameter Set for Monovalent Ions in the Reference Interaction Site Model of Solvation: Conclusions

 \section{Conclusions}

-In this work we optimized the LJ parameters for monovalent ions for use with RISM calculations in AmberTools and introduced \code{generateMDL}, a new command line tool for creating input models for 1D-RISM calculations.
-While using standard Amber forcefields is a strength of the RISM framework, these new ion parameters provide better agreement with experiment compared to earlier LM and JC parameter sets designed for molecular dynamics.
-We found that the LM and JC parameter sets provided good overall agreement with experimental HFE and IOD, however each set includes specific ions for which the predictions deviated substantially from experiment.
-Thus, we carried out the optimization of monovalent ions against hydration free energy, ion-oxygen distance and partial molar volume, calculated at infinite dilution.
-However, this did not improve mean activity coefficients at finite salt concentrations, so we introduced and optimized nonbond fix parameters to account for cation-anion interactions.
+In this work, we optimized the LJ parameters for monovalent ions for use with RISM calculations in AmberTools and introduced \code{generateMDL}, a new command-line tool for creating input models for 1D-RISM calculations.
+While using standard Amber force fields is a strength of the RISM framework, these new ion parameters provide better agreement with experiment compared to earlier LM and JC parameter sets designed for molecular dynamics.
+We found that the LM and JC parameter sets provided good overall agreement with experimental HFE and IOD; however, each set includes specific ions for which the predictions deviated substantially from experiment.
+Thus, we carried out the optimization of monovalent ions against hydration free energy, ion-oxygen distance, and partial molar volume, calculated at infinite dilution.
+However, this did not improve mean activity coefficients at finite salt concentrations, so we introduced and optimized NBFIX parameters to account for cation-anion interactions.